ahwayakchih/crx3/README.md

 - make sure that Chrome or Chromium browser is already installed,
 - make sure that `CHROME_BIN` environment variable is set with path to the browser's executable,
-- make sure that `CHROME_POLICIES` environment variable points to exisitng directory tree used by the browser to read policies,
+- make sure that `CHROME_POLICIES` environment variable points to existing directory tree used by the browser to read policies,
 - optionally set `DEBUG` environment variable to `true`, to get additional output from test server,
 - optionally set `FILE_CHECK_DELAY` environment variable to number of milliseconds to wait for between various checks (defaults to 1500),
 - run `npm run puppeteer` to install additional dependencies.